 The Annual Fund is the backbone of our fundraising efforts.
 It’s what helps us sustain our high standards and offer an exceptional education to our students.
 It also allows us to keep tuition affordable for families bridging the gap between the actual cost of running our school and tuition.
 The Annual Fund helps to:

 Throughout our history, Hilltop has raised funds for major capital initiatives that require large sums of money above and beyond our yearly operating budget.
 Generous giving to the Capital Campaign enabled us to build our brand new school and renovate our old ‘barn’ into a state of the art performance, music and athletic facility.
-Next year we will launch a Capital Campaign to build an endowment to further secure the future of our school and to offer additional financial aid.
-For more information about Development initiatives, please contact Roselle Garro at 802.257.0500 ext 3 or [email protected].
+Additionally we will launch a Capital Campaign to build an endowment to further secure the future of our school and to offer additional financial aid.
+For more information about Development initiatives, please contact Erin Wessel at 802.257.0500 ext.
+3 or [email protected].

 Our volunteers are one of our greatest assets.
-Gardening, baking muffins, chaperoning field trips, soliciting items for the spring auction, writing notes on fundraising letters, spreading woodchips in the playground: these are just a few of the ways parents donate their time to Hilltop.
+Gardening and carpentry projects on campus, setting up and preparing food for events, chaperoning field trips and for sports, writing notes and sharing testimonials for fundraising letters, spreading woodchips in the playground: these are just a few of the ways parents donate their time to Hilltop.

 When families flex their philanthropic muscle by donating financially and/or volunteering, they not only model that behavior to their children – spurring the cycle of giving to all kinds of causes for generations; they also demonstrate their commitment to and appreciation for Hilltop.

 Contact Erin Wessel, our Development Director, at 802.257.0500 ext.
 3 or [email protected]